 - $660 for the main petition filing fee USCIS

-At the William Jang, PLLC, our Austin immigration attorneys are extensively experienced with the representation of individuals applying for their re-entry permit.
+At the Law Office of William Jang, PLLC, our Austin immigration attorneys are extensively experienced with the representation of individuals applying for their re-entry permit.
 To discuss the particulars of your circumstances with one of our Austin immigration lawyers, please call our Austin offices at today.
 Please check out this sample of approved cases.